plandem/yii-rbac-migrate/README.md

 yii-rbac-migrate
 ================

-Helper command to ease track of RBAC migration.
+Helper command to ease track of RBAC changes.
 This works only for AuthManager that uses database - CDbAuthManager or any other.
 Of course it depends on your way of changing RBAC roles - manually or via GUI.
 So in case of using GUI (like we are doing it), this helper will be very useful.

 Usage:
 ======